thomasmitzka/dotfiles/README.md

 # dotfiles
-These are some of my .dotfiles for Linux Mint.
+These are some of my GNU/Linux dotfiles.
 Having them in a repository makes it easier to create a familiar environment on new systems.

-There are config files for:
+Currently, there are config files for:

 * Bash
 * Redshift